Canon S120 vs Leica S Typ 006

 Studio photographers will appreciate that the Leica S Typ 006 (unlike the S120) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the S120 and the S Typ 006 have been discontinued, but can regularly be found used on ebay.
 The S Typ 006 was replaced by the Leica S Typ 007, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the S120 and S Typ 006 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Leica S Typ 006 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon S120 and the Leica S Typ 006?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.